Check out a few answers I came across. Some are laughable, others could be true!

 Yes!
-And no. The long jumps where we see mullet sail through the air (like a football being tossed by Drew Brees) are not in response to predatory action.
+And no. The long jumps where you see mullet sail through the air (like a football being tossed by Drew Brees) are not in response to predatory action.
 They’re just too calm and deliberate in their jumping.
 Besides, when you see a mullet long jump, you don’t ever see predators in the vicinity chasing them.

 “No one knows.
 Fires burn, the sky is blue and mullet jump.”